hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 ## Playing with scheduling algorithms

 So far our WorkerPool has been delegating most of the responsibility to the internal queue.
-An alternative approach could be having the WorkerPool playing a more active role by being responsible for the scheduling.
-This means that instead having all workers pulling from the same queue, each worker will have its own queue.
+An alternative approach could be to have the WorkerPool playing a more active role by being responsible for the scheduling.
+This means that instead of having all workers pulling from the same queue, each worker will have its own queue.

 In this section we are going to explore some variations to solve different problems.